telerik/xamarin-forms-docs/controls/calendar/scheduling/views/calendar-custom-recurrence-view.md

 * **ButtonTextColor**(*Xamarin.Forms.Color*): Defines the text color of the OK and Cancel buttons.
 * **BackgroundColor**(*Xamarin.Forms.Color*): Defines the background color of the CustomRecurrenceView.

->important These properties or the ControlTemplate can be changed by applying style with TargetType telerikInput:CustomRecurrenceView in the Resources of the “App.xaml” file of your application.
+>important These properties or the ControlTemplate can be changed by applying style with TargetType="telerikInput:CustomRecurrenceView" in the resources of the “App.xaml” file of your application.

 ### Example